ngrok/ngrok-docs/docs/integrations/trustelem/sso-oidc.md

 To integrate ngrok with Wallix Trustelem SSO, you will need to:

-1. Configure Wallix Trustelem with the ngrok app
+1. Configure Wallix Trustelem with the ngrok app.
-1. Configure ngrok with the SSO settings provided by Wallix Trustelem
+1. Configure ngrok with the SSO settings provided by Wallix Trustelem.

-## **Step 1**: Configure Wallix Trustelem {#configure-Wallix Trustelem}
+### **Step 1**: Configure Wallix Trustelem {#configure-Wallix Trustelem}

-### Add the ngrok App in Wallix Trustelem

 1. Access the [WALLIX Trustelem administration console](https://admin.trustelem.com/login), and sign in using your Trustelem account.